naxy-dong/WPTP-UI/README.md

 # WPTP-UI
 A UI mock for WPTP project

+## TODO
+- Need to check if an option is checked before moving on to the next question/page

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.